 Through court-ordered placement in the house arrest program, you can support your family by continuing to work.
 You can also receive drug and alcohol treatment and participate in other approved activities that promote your recovery and rehabilitation.
 In addition, participation in the house arrest program can allow you to maintain contact with your family and receive their support while you serve your sentence.

-I have over a decade of experience assisting individuals with house arrest placement for DUI, driving under suspension and other offenses in Montgomery County.
+I have over a decade of experience assisting individuals with house arrest placement for DUI, driving under suspension and other offenses in Montgomery County, Pennsylvania.
 Contact me at (215) 752-5282 for a free initial consultation or fill out the confidential contact form for an immediate response.